Front page

 4.Maintain a simple, stable and competitive tax environment.

 b.
-Maintain long-term investment security and.
-TAX Foundation's international competitiveness ranking of the tax system.s ranking.
+Maintain long-term investment security and the first place in the TAX Foundation's international competitiveness ranking of the tax system.

-5.Ensure the availability of highly skilled workers and the national education needs in line with the needs of economic development.
+5.Ensure the availability of highly skilled labour and the national education needs in line with the needs of economic development.

 a.
 Facilitate the recruitment of foreign workers to cover labour shortages in OSKA projected areas, and make it easier for Estonia to recruit foreign workers.
 OECD Talent attractiveness indexs TOP10 (currently 21st out of 38 countries).